bcgov/ligo-lib/readme.rst

 *   Linking summary pdf report.

 *   Linked output file.
-This file contains information about linked entities. it also describes the linking step where said entities were linked.
+This file contains information about linked entities.
+It also describes the linking step where said entities were linked.

 *   Matched_but_not_linked file.
 This file contains information about matched entities that were not linked due to conflicts on the type-of-relationship.

 .. |License| image:: https://img.shields.io/badge/license-Apache%202.0-blue.svg
     :target: http://www.apache.org/licenses/LICENSE-2.0